 Back in time

-In the foyer uniformed ushers will be selling popcorn, cold drinks and sweets, as well as souvenir programmes.
-At the box office you can get your vintage ticket punched and an usher will guide you into the screen, where you can settle down in your red velvet cinema seat, or snuggle into a VIP Chesterfield sofa.
+In the foyer uniformed ushers will be selling popcorn, hot and cold drinks and sweets.
+At the box office you can get your vintage ticket punched and an usher will guide you into the screen, where you can settle down in your red velvet cinema seat, or a VIP Chesterfield sofa.
 The cinema will be fully heated, and blankets will be available to snuggle under for that extra-cosy feeling.

 Christmas in the house